Captured-Heart/Oremi-privacy-policy/privacy-policy.md

 Account means a unique account created for You to access our Service or parts of our Service.

-Affiliate means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
+Affiliate means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest, or other securities entitled to vote for the election of directors or other managing authority.

 Application refers to Oremi, the software program provided by the Company.